Graduate Degrees in Regional Science

 - Economic geography, regional interaction, and institutional systems

-Graduates of the Cornell program in Regional Science are positioned for careers as researchers and policy analysts at the highest levels in national governments, academic institutions, corporations, and international organizations.
+Graduates of the Cornell program in regional science are positioned for careers as educators, researchers, and policy analysts at the highest levels in national governments, academic institutions, corporations, and international organizations.

 The program provides thorough instruction in spatial, interregional, and location theory within the context of economic, social, and political systems and training in the use of analytical techniques as they relate to policy and public and private decision-making.